BMS Modules and their Types – Your Easy Guide in 2026

 We have three types of modules:

-1. Input modules, either it’s Analog modules or digital modules.
+1. Input modules, whether it’s Analog modules or digital modules.

-2. Output modules, either it’s Analog modules or digital modules.
+2. Output modules, whether it’s Analog modules or digital modules.

 3.1.
 The first type is the Universal input module, which can deal with analog/digital inputs only.
 UI abbreviates this module.